joestubbs/coe379L-sp24/docs/unit03/cnn.rst

     model.add(Conv2D(64, (3, 3), activation='relu', padding="same", input_shape=(28, 28, 1)))

 In the model.add we are creating a 2D convolutional layer with 64 filters of size :math:`3x3`.
-``activation='relu'``: This parameter specifies the activation function applied to the output of the convolutional layer.
-ReLU (Rectified Linear Unit) is a commonly used activation function in convolutional neural networks.
+``activation='relu'``: This specifies the activation function applied to the output of the convolutional layer is ReLU (Rectified Linear Unit), which is a commonly used activation function in CNNs.

-``padding='same'``: This parameter specifies the type of padding to be applied to the input feature maps before performing the convolution operation.
-"Same" padding means that the input is padded with zeros so that the output has the same spatial dimensions as the input.
+``padding='same'``: This specifies the type of padding to be applied to the input feature maps before performing the convolution operation.
+"Same" padding means that the input is padded with zeros so that the output has the same dimensions as the input.
 This helps preserve spatial information at the edges of the feature maps.

-``input_shape=(28, 28, 1)``: This parameter specifies the shape of the input data that will be fed into the model.
+``input_shape=(28, 28, 1)``: This specifies the shape of the input data that will be fed into the model.
 In this case, the input data is expected to have a shape of (28, 28, 1), indicating that it consists of 28x28 grayscale images (1 channel).
 The (28, 28, 1) tuple represents (height, width, channels).

 After adding a convolutional layer we add a pooling layer, either MaxPooling or AveragePooling.